Course Materials: FAQs

 SFU Bookstore also uses Campus eBookstore (CEI) to provide eBooks and Access Codes.
 Currently CEI is fully integrated with our website, to streamline the shopping experience.
 Follow the instructions, or redeem here at shop.sfu.ca/redeem

-How to access eBook and redeem code on the CEI platform?
+How do I access my eBook and/or redeem a code on the CEI platform?

-Here are the videos on accessing eBooks and redeeming code on CEI Platform.
+Here are the YouTube videos on accessing eBooks and redeeming an access code on the CEI Platform.

 What is an Access Code?

-Access codes are provided by the SFU Bookstore and can be redeemed online to gain access to materials directly related to your course.
+Access codes (publisher and bookstore) are provided by the SFU Bookstore and can be redeemed online to gain access to materials directly related to your course.
 Some access codes can be purchased on its own or with an eBook.

 What is a Course Pack (CP)/Electronic Course Pack (ECP)?